-We’ve covered the topic of content marketing extensively in the Learning Center, which is our name for the Prime Design Solutions blog.
+We’ve covered the topic of content marketing extensively in this blog.
 To review, content marketing is exactly what it sounds like – marketing through content, or information, that is useful to the consumer but isn’t selling something directly.
 Some examples of content marketing might be:

 - A candy company publishing a brochure with tips on keeping kids safe while trick-or-treating

 - A medical brace manufacturer publishing an informational poster illustrating knee and foot anatomy for use in doctors’ offices

 - A financial advisor publishing a blog post about the differences between a Roth and traditional IRA

 - A fashion retailer posting a video on different ways to wear scarves